Covington Catholic High School: January 2019 Lincoln Memorial incident

 Covington Catholic sends students to the March for Life each year; nearly half of the student body attended in 2015.

 On January 18, 2019, the school attracted attention when videos showed Nathan Phillips, a Native American who was participating in an Indigenous Peoples March in Washington, D.C., approaching a group of their students while beating on a drum.
 The students were visiting the Lincoln Memorial after participating in the Washington March for Life.
 The students were initially widely condemned on the basis of a short video and reported accounts from Phillips.
 Later, longer videos giving the incident more context fueled controversy and discussion on what had actually occurred.
 Several media sources issued retractions, corrections, and apologies.

 The school and the Roman Catholic Diocese of Covington initially apologized to Phillips and said that they would further investigate the matter.
 Bishop Roger Joseph Foys subsequently apologized to the students involved, saying, "We should not have allowed ourselves to be bullied and pressured into making a statement prematurely."

-An investigation into the event conducted by Greater Cincinnati Investigation, Inc. found that although gestures, like the “tomahawk chop” were made, no "offensive or racial statements" were made by the Covington Catholic students.
+Attorneys for the diocese hired Greater Cincinnati Investigation, Inc. to conduct an investigation into the event.
+The group found that although gestures, like the “tomahawk chop” were made, no "offensive or racial statements" were made by the Covington Catholic students.

+The investigation only included individuals associated with the school, such as chaperones and students.
+It did not include anyone on the other side of the confrontation, such as Phillips.

-Following the Washington D.C. incident, the students involved were not punished.
-However, following the incident, changes were made within the school to better protect the students attending after numerous bomb and gun threats.
+The students involved in the incident did not face disciplinary action.
+Following the incident, the school made changes to better protect the students attending after numerous bomb and gun threats.